ODEX-TOS/tos-desktop-environment/docs/07-my-first-awesome.md

 # My First Plugin

-This part is interactive, it will guide you to make both a `module` and a `widget`, how to debug, testing out etc.
+This part is interactive, it will guide you to make both a `Module` and a `Widget`, how to debug, testing out etc.

 Follow this tutorial if you have never build a plugin before.